microsoft/fluentui/packages/react-stylesheets/README.md

 ### Order of stylesheet registration

 Typical webpack `style-loader` style registration approach would dictate that styles would be registered in module import order.
-This means leaf node end up registering styles first, then root elements.
+This means leaf nodes end up registering styles first, then root elements.

 Because React renders components root to child, stylesheet ordering gets reversed.